 According to statistics from PwC, deal desks can reduce sales cycle times by up to 25-40% and enhance sales productivity by up to 15-20% by eliminating unnecessary overhead activities and creating a source of truth for contracts, resulting in more accurate forecasts.
-However, the inverse can be true: an overstretched or underprepared deal desk can easily become a scapegoat for sluggish deal velocity, being a time blocker for multiple departments, and overall reduction of the customer’s buying experience.
+However, the inverse can be true: an overstretched or underprepared deal desk can easily become a scapegoat for sluggish deal velocity, a time blocker for multiple departments, an overall reduction of the customer’s buying experience.

-This role may seem daunting, but put in the work and you’ll see yourself become the MVP of your organization- slinging deals and providing prophet-like forecasts to Finance and Sales.
+This role may seem daunting, but put in the work, and you’ll see yourself become the MVP of your organization- slinging deals and providing prophet-like forecasts to Finance and Sales.
 Ultimately, this position will set you up to become the Head of Deal Desk or a Head of Revenue Operations in your next role if you are successful.
-Here are 4 tips on getting started:

 Heads of Revenue Operations and Deal Desk generally are the chief operators in an organization and, therefore, time is their most valuable resource.
-Having more time available will generate more revenue for the organization because operators can reinvest that time in the forms of training staff, addressing more complex issues, and spending more time planning for the future.
+Having more time available will generate more revenue for the organization because operators can reinvest that time in training staff, addressing more complex issues, and spending more time planning for the future.

-Not only does this increase your own operational efficiency, but it also helps other departments make more accurate decisions through precise forecasting.
+Not only does this increase your operational efficiency, but it also helps other departments make more accurate decisions through precise forecasting.
 In other words, an organized deal desk now will increase revenues for multiple quarters.

-- Document everything- Deal Desk and Sales Ops are closely tied in that they are responsible for the creation of your organization’s sales SOP.
+Deal Desk and Sales Ops are closely tied in that they are responsible for creating your organization’s sales SOP.
 With a previously-established SOP, reps can waste less time waiting for procedural questions to be answered and spend more time selling.